 a new proposed definition

-A simple way to learn the main concepts of the most used framework in the market to organize product development teams.
+A simple way to learn the Scrum Guide, the main concepts of the most used framework in the market to organize product development teams.

 Agile transformation impacts different roles differently.
 “The Agile Extension to the BABOK Guide introduces a multi level, rolling planning model to help practitioners, teams, and organizations to manage business analysis work, so they can quickly leverage learning and discover what provides the most actual value.”
 What values the most may change, depending on each one […]